-Farm-based recreation or 'agri-tourism' is becoming increasingly popular among tourists/visitors and is a diversification enterprise which promotes a more diverse and sustainable rural economy protecting farm incomes from market fluctuations.
-Agri-tourism involves farms, crofts, or estates offering tourism or leisure experiences to domestic UK and overseas customers.
-Agri-tourism has a positive impact on the local economy and often brings additional income to other businesses in the area or region.
-Agri-tourism is estimated to be worth over £100 million to the Scottish agricultural sector and has huge opportunities to grow in future.
+Farm-based recreation or 'agri-tourism' is becoming increasingly popular among tourists/visitors and is a diversification enterprise which promotes a more diverse and sustainable rural economy.
+Agri-tourism provides farmers, crofters and landowners with additional income and the opportunity to connect with the public showcasing life in the countryside.

-Agri-tourism provides customers with the opportunity to visit and stay at a farm, or rural business, eat the range of local food and drink on offer, visit local tourist attractions, towns, cities and villages and support the Scottish food and drink sector by purchasing quality fresh, local food and drink products.
+Across many rural parts of Scotland, particularly across the Highlands and Islands, agri-tourism provides economic prosperity and supports livelihoods in many communities.
+Agri-tourism provides customers with the opportunity to visit and stay at a farm, or rural business, eat a variety of local food and drink on offer, visit local tourist attractions, towns, cities and villages, and support the Scottish food and drink sector.